AryamanReddi99/Creature-Forest/README.md

 4. Crow
    * Steals from doves
    * Backs down when confronted by hawks & geese

-New agents can be added by extending the base class in **Creature_Forest_Base.ipynb**.
-Each agent has a lifespan of 10 cycles.
-The function `run_simulation()` runs the generations and outputs a dataframe of agent populations.
-Hostile interactions result in death as all energy obtained is used up during the altercation.
-Increasing the ageing rate decreases the predictability of the model.

-`run_simulation()` offers the following parameters as arguments:
-* Starting population
-* Environmental carrying capacity
-* Number of generations
-* Invading species
-* Variable payoff scores
-* Creature ageing rates
-* Gene mutation rates

 <p align="center">
 <img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/Single/download.png?raw=true" width="420" height="250"><img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/Single/download%20(2).png?raw=true" width="420" height="250">